 When you edit the meta tag, do not forget to include in the meta title and meta description some of the keywords you want to target, since they will boost your SEO.
 Just be careful not to overload the meta tags with too many keywords.
 This would create the opposite result.

 The meta tag module is also helpful when handling the canonical URLs.
 This is another important optimization for SEO purposes.
 In fact, what might happen is that content on your website will be perceived as duplicate content from search engines.
 For instance, you might have pages with both www and non-www URL versions.
 If this is the case, you need to add a rel=canonical tag to tell search engines which one the primary page is.
 If you don’t, search engines will detect duplicate content.
 This would be highly damaging to your SEO ranking.
 Through the meta tag Drupal module, you can easily set the tag on your main pages.

 9. Improve Your Site Speed

 Speed is pivotal for every website.
+Statistics shows how the impact of page speed on your website affects your online business in many different ways.
 If your pages do not load quickly enough, your users will leave.
 If the speed is not good, search engines will downgrade your website because it will not be considered good for potential users.

 Luckily, there are some free tools online you can use to check the speed of your pages.
 You may use, for instance, Google PageSpeed tool or Pingdom.
 Both tools will tell you in real-time whether your website speed is good or bad.